peasy/Peasy.NET-Samples/README.md

 }
 ```

 This method is responsible for decrementing inventory and then setting the status of the current order item to 'shipped'.
 In this scenario, the WPF application is using an HTTP order item data proxy that will marshal the call to a receiving ```Ship``` method of the OrderItems Web Api controller.
-Because the Ship method is configured to also use the ShipCommand, this logic will be executed again, thus decrementing the inventory twice.
+Because the Ship method of the OrderItems controller is also configured to use the ShipCommand, this logic will be executed again, thus decrementing the inventory twice.

-To get around this issue, the OrderItemClientService class was created that overrides the ```Ship``` method and simply marshals the call to the _orderItemDataProxy.Ship method, bypassing the logic of the ShipCommand on the client, and allowing the OrderItem Web Api Service to handle the logic.
+To address this issue, the OrderItemClientService class was created that overrides the ```Ship``` method and simply marshals the call to the _orderItemDataProxy.Ship method, bypassing the logic of the ShipCommand on the client, and allowing the OrderItem Web Api Service to handle the logic.

+Further notice that the ShipCommand logic executes the code atomically within a transaction.
+Because it is notoriously difficult to orchestrate transactions that occur via HTTP service calls, it is best to bypass the logic on the client and allow the server to execute the code atomically against a data store.

 To run, set the WPF and Web Api as the startup projects and run the application.